 The President is the chief executive of the largest private employer in Philadelphia and the fourth-largest in Pennsylvania; she is responsible for the financial health of the University, and oversees one of the largest integrated academic health systems in the country.

 The President is an ambassador of the University to Penn's 300,000 alumni.
 Penn has 122 alumni clubs: 68 domestic clubs in 38 states and Puerto Rico, plus clubs in 49 foreign countries.
 Active members of the Penn community, alumni participate in the University as trustees, as advisors of Penn schools and centers, and as leaders of class- and school-based initiatives.
 They meet with applicants, serve as career advisors to students, and are still Penn students themselves, participating in life-long learning courses on the Internet.

 The President works with deans, administrators, and alumni in efforts designed to attract philanthropic support from individuals, corporations, and foundations.
-Many of Penn’s new buildings and landmark restorations—from Huntsman Hall to Perelman Quadrangle—were made possible by major gifts from prominent alumni.
+Many of Penn’s buildings and landmark restorations were made possible by major gifts from prominent alumni.